-Measure Offence Sanction On whom the sanction falls Company names Failure to respond to the direction to change a name Criminal fine The company and any officers in default.
+Measure Offence Sanction Who the sanction falls on Company names Failure to respond to the direction to change a name Criminal fine The company and any officers in default.
 Using as a business name a name which the Registrar has directed be changed Criminal fine The company and any officers in default.
-Registrar's power to request information Failure to respond to a request for information Criminal fine Prison sentence of up to 2 years The entity and every officer in default Data sharing Disclosing HMRC information which can be used to identify an individual Criminal fine Prison sentence of up to 2 years The person who discloses the information

-Identity verification Acting as a company director without notifying the Registrar of the directorship Criminal fine A compliance notice A financial penalty The director acting as a company director without verifying Acting as a company director without verifying identity or breaching due to ensure that an unverified individual does not act as a company director Criminal fine A compliance notice A financial penalty The company including every individual in default Failure to comply with a direction from the Registrar to provide a verification statement Criminal fine A compliance notice A financial penalty The persons and relevant legal entities (and their officers in default) making the application to Companies House Failure to comply with the duty to maintain the verified identity status of a person with significant control Criminal fine A compliance notice A financial penalty The persons and relevant legal entities (and their officers in default).
-Limited Partnerships Failure to have a registered office address in the original jurisdiction of registration Criminal fine The general partners of the limited partnership Failure to notify the Registrar of changes in information on its general partners Criminal fine The general partners of the limited partnership Failure to provide a confirmation statement/late filing Criminal fine The general partners of the limited partnership Failure to update the Registrar of changes to a limited partnership Criminal fine The general partners of the limited partnership Failure to notify the Registrar of changes in the limited partnership Criminal fine The general partners of the limited partnership
+Registrar's power to request information Failure to respond to a request for information Criminal fine Prison sentence of up to 2 years The entity and every officer in default Data sharing Disclosing HMRC information which can be used to identify an individual Criminal fine Prison sentence of up to 2 years The person who discloses the information Identity verification Acting as a company director without notifying the Registrar of the directorship Criminal fine A compliance notice A financial penalty The director acting as a company director without verifying Acting as a company director without verifying identity or breaching due to ensure that an unverified individual does not act as a company director Criminal fine A compliance notice A financial penalty The company including every individual in default Failure to comply with a direction from the Registrar to provide a verification statement Criminal fine A compliance notice A financial penalty The persons and relevant legal entities (and their officers in default) making the application to Companies House Failure to comply with the duty to maintain the verified identity status of a person with significant control Criminal fine A compliance notice A financial penalty The persons and relevant legal entities (and their officers in default).
+Limited Partnerships Failure to have a registered office address in the original jurisdiction of registration Criminal fine The general partners of the limited partnership Failure to notify the Registrar of changes in information on its general partners Criminal fine The general partners of the limited partnership

+Failure to provide confirmation statement/late fil The general partners of the limited partnership Failure to update Registrar of chan to a limited partnership The general partners of the limited partnership Failure to notify t Registrar of chan in the limited partnership The general partners of the limited partnership